newscred/webhook-broker/docs/tech-specs/basic-spec.md

   * If consumer failed to connect, update status as _Retry-Delivery_ with exponentially backed off _next attempt timestamp_
   * If Max-Retries is reached and status is not _Delivered_ then mark delivery as _Dead_

+### Prioritized Dispatcher

+We can now overlay an aspect of _priority_ on this dispatcher process as well.
+For example, if there is a relatively higher priority message for a Consumer in a Channel, then in most cases that should be delivered first; one effect of introducing priority is, it will deliberately disrupt the order even further.
+Priority will allow producers to dictate in relative sense which should be delivered earlier provided they are both enqueued for delivery; it could very well be the cause that a relatively low and high priority message can be attempted to deliver concurrently.
+As the fail-safe mechanism will use the same process as the regular, it should respect priority if that is chosen.
+One important consideration would be, when priority is switched on, it will definitely impact overall throughput since there will be an active attempt to order queued messages by priority.

 ## Use cases

 The obvious goal is to serve the purpose of Enterprise Service Bus over HTTP; it is best suited when ordering is not a necessity; for example, change streams with optimistic locking.
 This Broker is not intended to be used as a replacement for Kafka or AWS Kinesis when order sequence is absolutely necessary.